emberjs/rfcs/text/0585-improved-ember-registry-apis.md

 The return type of `capabilities` is `unknown` for public consumers; the actual return type is private API and should not be relied on by implementors of custom resolvers.

+The `modulesBased` capability rationalizes the existing `moduleBasedResolver` property on the `Resolver` class, integrating it into the new `capabilities` API.

 During the 3.x Ember series, if `capabilities` is `undefined`, the legacy behavior of the resolver is maintained.
 The signature of the `Resolver` type is therefore:

 ```ts